Walter Sisulu Botanical Garden

-The central Joburg contingent, Emmarentia Dam and Botanical Gardens, is the perfect venue for a picnic.
-You don’t pay entrance and are exposed to a world of beauty and a view of the city which intrinsically forms the ambience of the park.
-It’s known for the dam on the property and more recently for the big live music shows hosted there.
+This central Joburg contingent is the perfect venue for a picnic.
+You don’t pay an entrance fee, are exposed to a world of beauty and have a brilliant view of the city.
+The Emmarentia Dam and Botanical Gardens is known for its dam and, more recently, for the big live music shows hosted there.
 They also offer paddle boat hire and benches skirting the dam.
-This is the most popular park in central Johannesburg and is a must for people who haven’t yet visited and even those that have.
+This is the most popular park in central Johannesburg and is a must for people who haven’t yet visited it, as well as for those who have.

-Fact: The Emmarentia Botanical Gardens is in fact not one of the eight National Botanic Gardens, it’s run by the Joburg Parks Department.
-Walter Sisulu on the other hand is a National Botanic Garden and is therefore run by the South African National Biodiversity Institute.
+Interesting Fact: The Emmarentia Botanical Gardens is in fact not one of the eight National Botanic Gardens and is run by the Joburg Parks Department.
+Walter Sisulu, on the other hand, is a National Botanic Garden and is therefore run by the South African National Biodiversity Institute.

 Details: Olifants Road, Emmarentia, Johannesburg

 A personal favourite is Van Gaalen, which is actually a cheese factory (although we feel that using the word factory when referring to this little slice of tranquillity is blasphemy).
 They do Gouda and only Gouda as they do it so damn well.
 From aged cheeses to young, softer ones, their Gouda is immaculate!
 But enough about their cheeses before we start drooling on our keyboards.
 The property boasts a restaurant, a small quiet river and, of course, the cheese ‘factory’.
 They provide tours of the cheese-making process and allow patrons to use their property for picnics.

 Tip: If you phone a day ahead they will make you a picnic basket on the banks of the Skeerpoort river.
 Another tip would be to book ahead for their restaurant if you plan on heading out there because it can get busy.